Using omniplate to analysis data from plate readers¶

 p.getstats(strains="Mal12:GFP", conditionincludes= "0.25")

 Fitting log_OD for ExampleData: Mal12:GFP in 0.25% Mal Taking natural logarithm of the data.
-GP Warning: input data is not sorted.
-Sorting...
-Using a (twice differentiable) Matern covariance function. hparam[0] determines the amplitude of variation hparam[1] determines the stiffness hparam[2] determines the variance of the measurement error log(max likelihood)= 7.352026e+02 hparam[0]= 5.539094e+02 [1.000000e-05, 1.000000e+05] hparam[1]= 4.746352e+01 [1.000000e-04, 1.000000e+04] hparam[2]= 4.001934e-04 [1.000000e-05, 1.000000e+02]
+Using a (twice differentiable) Matern covariance function.

 Three hyperparameters are estimated during the fitting, and you can change the lower and upper bounds for these hyperparameters.
 The bounds are specifed in log10 space.

-For example, to change the bounds on the measurement noise (parameter 2) to $10^{-2}$ and $10^{0}$ use:
+For example, to change the bounds on the measurement noise, parameter two, to $10^{-3}$ and $10^{0}$ use the "bd" option:

 p.getstats(strains="Mal12:GFP", conditionincludes= "0.25",